Gaussian Process Regression of Steering Vectors With Physics-Aware Deep Composite Kernels for Augmented Listening: Evaluation

-\Cref{fig:nMSE-csim-avg} report the averaged interpolation results in terms of nMSE and CSIM.
+\cref{fig:nMSE-csim-avg} reports the averaged interpolation results in terms of nMSE and CSIM.
 As expected, the performances of all the methods decrease with the sparsity of the observations.
 Nonetheless, it is clear to see the benefit of the proposed method over the compared methods, both in low and higher spatial sampling regimes.
+Quantitatively, for the densest setting ($128\rightarrow 1020$), \Proposed achieves a median nMSE of approximately $-13$~dB and a median CSIM of approximately $0.95$, whereas the strongest baselines remain around $-11$~dB and $0.85$.
+In the sparsest setting ($8\rightarrow 1020$), all methods cluster near $0$~dB nMSE with CSIM typically below $0.4$.

 Among the baseline methods, \SP yields better spatial interpolation results as the performance of \SH is affected by the non-regularity of measurements' location.
 Being a purely data-driven approach trained on limited data, the \NF struggles to produce accurate approximations, although its interpolation ability improves with denser observations.
 Incorporating prior knowledge (e.g., the GW) enhances spatial coherence, but yields limited gains in nMSE, denoting a priority towards physically plausible solutions over pointwise accuracy.